 Investments, at Fair Value.
 Investment transactions are accounted for on a trade date basis.
 FASB ASC 820, Fair Value Measurements and Disclosures, defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
 Fair value of an investment is the amount that would be received in a sale of the investment in an orderly transaction between market participants at the measurement date (i.e., the exit price).
 The Company values its investments in private investment partnerships that are private investment companies using the net asset values provided by the investment companies as a practical expedient.
-The Company applies the practical expedient to investments in investment partnerships that are private investment companies on an investment-by-investment basis, and consistently with the Company's entire position in a particular investment, unless it is probable that the Company will sell a portion of an investment at an amount different from the net asset value ("NAV") of the investment.
+The Company applies the practical expedient to investment basis, and consistently with the Company's entire position in a particular investment, unless it is probable that the Company will sell a portion of an investment at an amount different from the net asset value ("NAV") of the investment.
 In accordance with ASC 820, the Company discloses and recognizes the fair value of its assets and liabilities using the hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to valuations based upon unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to valuations based upon unobservable inputs that are significant to the valuation (Level 3 measurements).